LeoLetellier/aspeo/README.md

 So you can add/modify/remove any asp specific parameter to modulate the run or use a new asp version.

-Other parameters are used to configure how the workflow behave.
+Global parameters are used to configure how the workflow behave.

 The parameter file can be generated using `asp_new`, which retrieve one of the presets available in `./presets/`.